HC DrugFree Anonymous Q&A

 Question #9: Our son will be attending prom in a few weeks.
 Can you offer some tips/rules to help ensure it is a safe evening?

 The following guidelines were developed by HC DrugFree in partnership with the PTA Council of Howard County.
-For the complete version of this document, titled Surviving the Teen Years, please go to www.hcdrugfree.org and click on “For Parents” and scroll down to Surviving the Teen Years.
+To view and print the full document, click here.

 Do you know if your student is with a limousine company that uses these guidelines?